Millau: History

 In 1361, during the Hundred Years War, the city came under English rule.
-The return to peace in the fifteenth century gave the city a boost.
-It is Louis XI which connects Millau to the crown in 1476 by letters patent.
+The return to peace in the fifteenth century gave the city an economic boost.
+Louis XI connected Millau to the crown in 1476 by letters patent.
+At this time, the town was part of the former province of Rouergue where local people spoke Rouergat, a dialect of the Occitan language.

-In the Middle Ages the town had one of the main mediaeval bridges across the river Tarn.
-It had 17 arches, but after one poorly-maintained arch collapsed in the 18th century, the bridge was mostly demolished.
+In the Middle Ages the town had one of the main mediaeval bridges across the Tarn river.
+It had 17 arches, but after one poorly maintained arch collapsed in the 18th century, the bridge was mostly demolished.
 Only one arch remains, with a mill that is now an art gallery, as testament to this significant trading route from north to south across pre-Renaissance France.

+The 19th century saw the development of the glove industry.
+Major urban development works were carried out during the Second Empire at the instigation of banker Achille Villa, mayor from 1855 to 1865.
+In the first half of the 20th century, more than half of the town's inhabitants made their living from the leather industry.
+Millau was affected rather late by the Great Depression.
+In 1934, the Villa bank went bankrupt.
+The town was then paralysed by a six-month general strike in the winter of 1934-1935, following a 25-30% cut in workers' wages.
+But the glove industry remained resilient, before starting its decline in the 1960s.

-In 1999, José Bové, a local Larzac anti-globalisation activist demolished the Millau McDonald's as it was being built, in symbolic protest of the decision by the Court of the World Trade Organization to allow the United States to overtax the import of the local cheese called Roquefort, in retaliation for the European Union refusing the import of US hormone-treated meat.
-It was also an opportunity to protest against the spread of fast food, Americanization, and the spread of 'Genetically Modified Organisms/crops' (GMO).
-The McDonald's was soon rebuilt, and Bové spent a few weeks in jail.
-He is now a representative at the European Parliament.
+The town gained national notoriety in the 1970s as part of the Larzac struggle.
+In 1999, local anti-globalisation activists destroyed the building site of a McDonald's restaurant.
+They were protesting against the US overtax on the import of Roquefort, in retaliation for the European Union refusing the import of US hormone-treated meat.
+It was also an opportunity to condemn fast food, Americanization, and the spread of GMO.
+The McDonald's was quickly completed and José Bové, one of the leaders of the dismantling operation, was sentenced to a short prison term.

-The Millau Viaduct was completed in 2004, eliminating traffic jams from the town centre.
-The town is now a tourist centre with one of the largest campsites in central France, benefiting from the attractive surrounding landscape, and the architecturally-acclaimed Millau viaduct.
-It is also a major centre for outdoor sporting activity.
+The Millau Viaduct opened in 2004, eliminating traffic jams from the town centre.